lkiunga/aws-bootcamp-cruddur-2023/journal/week3.md

     return false
   }
 ```
 Encountered a null pointer error due to jwt tokens were not configured.
-To acheive a sign in visual as below create the user using the cosole with the follwoing AWS Amplify command
+To acheive a sign in visual as below create the user using the console with the follwoing AWS Amplify command
 ```aws
 aws cognito-idp admin-set-user-password
   --username lina